 Seville is hot, steamy and so very Spanish!
-A gorgeous city, full of colour and atmosphere.
-This quintessential Andalucian city is perfect for wandering, with cool bars and cafes on every corner, perfect to enjoy tapas and a glass of crisp white wine whilst watching the world go by.
-If you are road tripping in Spain, then visiting Seville is a must, follow our Seville one day tour here!
+This quintessential and colourful Andalucian city is perfect for wandering, with cool bars and cafes on every corner.
+If you are road tripping in Spain, then visiting Sevilla is a must!

 There are affiliate links in this post.
 This means if you click on a link and make a purchase, we will, at no cost to you, earn a fee.

 When to Visit Seville

-Seville can be visited at any time of the year.
+Visiting Seville is possible all year round.
 Even in winter it will be mild and unlikely to rain.
 Locals tend to wrap up in coats and boots, but a long sleeve top and trainers are enough on all but the worst days, of which there are few!
-Avoid summer if possible, it will be very hot and very busy!
+Avoid summer if possible, it will be uncomfortably hot and very busy!

 Spring and autumn are the best times to visit.
 There will be fewer tourists, you are likely to get better deals on accommodation and the weather will be perfect.

-Christmas is always busy as Seville hosts a number of great Christmas markets, including the famous Feria del Belen, held nest to the cathedral every year.
+Christmas is always busy as Seville hosts a number of fabulous Christmas markets, including the famous Feria del Belen, one of the most unique things to do in Seville.
 This market only sells nativity figures, in all designs, shapes and sizes.
-The nativity tradition is huge in Spain and at Christmas time every household, church and public building has a nativity.
+The nativity tradition is huge in Spain and at Christmas time every household, church and public building has a nativity scene.

 Where to Stay in Seville